 Experiment with these four steps:

-- Write or draw a one-page plan using whatever brainstorming tools helps you to be creative.
+- Write, speak, or draw your plan using whatever brainstorming tools help you to be creative.

 Remember, the creative process has no fixed rules.
-You have to make them up as you go along, in other words, experiment with ideas for digital stories and decide which idea for a story is the best.
-Just like we defended our criteria for what makes a good digital story, the criteria for what is a good creative process is different for everyone.
+You have to make them up as you go along, in other words, experiment with ideas for digital stories and decide which idea for a story works for you.
+Just like we defended our criteria for what makes a good digital story, the criteria for what makes a good creative process can be different for everyone.

 Good luck with your creative process this week, creators!
-Be it a nonfiction podcast, a microblog fiction, a vlog, or any other subgenre (fiction or nonfiction) of digital storytelling that sparks your interest.
+Be it a nonfiction podcast, a fiction microblog, a vlog, or any other subgenre (fiction or nonfiction) of the digital storytelling universe that sparks your interest!

 I hope you enjoy creating 🙂

-If you have a plan, keep on keeping on.
+If you have a plan, please keep on keeping on.